chairbender/vscode-sapf/README.md

 1. Make sure the sapf executable is also on your PATH.
 1. If you had to change your PATH variable, you may need to restart VSCode to pick up the change.
 1. Extension will apply when file ends in .sapf or can be chosen manually via VSCode (bottom right).
-    - ATTOW you may get an error popup "Request textDocument/semanticTokens/range failed.".
-You can ignore it.
-Working on it...
 1. Bring up the command palette and type "sapf" to see available commands and their keybinds.

 ## Usage

-sapf-lsp and sapf will start when opening an sapf file for the first time in a session.
+sapf-lsp and an sapf terminal will start when opening an sapf file for the first time in a session.
 This can be changed in settings.
+The lsp is completely independent of the sapf process - it doesn't care whether sapf is running or not.

+The extension doesn't know whether sapf is running in the terminal.
+Or what output was provided.
+It can only send commands.
+So it doesn't make any assumptions wheter sapf is running or not other than when it first creates the terminal window.
+If you manually quit out of sapf, or it crashes, you will need to restart it yourself (you can use the "start sapf" command or manually start it via the sapf terminal).
+On the plus side, this means you are also free to type into the SAPF repl directly.

 Open the command palette and type "sapf" for available commands / keybinds.

-## Known Issues

-Getting "Request textDocument/semanticTokens/range failed" popup when first launching: https://github.com/vasilymilovidov/sapf-lsp/issues/1

 ## Development